Wolftess/wolftess_homepage.github.io/_pages/about.md

   - /about.html
 ---

-I just finished my MSc. in Computational Linguistics with a focus on Deep Learning.
+I completed a B.A. in Linguistics at the [University of Konstanz](https://www.uni-konstanz.de/en/), followed by an M.Sc. in Computational Linguistics at the [Institute of Natural Language Processing](https://www.ims.uni-stuttgart.de/en/) in Stuttgart.